imtayadeway/imtayadeway.github.io/_drafts/2016-07-28-testing-json-apis-with-rspec-composable-matchers.md

 ### Order of expectations

-Because request specs are expensive, you'll often want to combine a few expectations if they are essentially testing the same behavior.
+Because request specs are expensive, you'll often want to combine a few expectations into a single example if they are essentially testing the same behavior.
 You'll commonly see expectations on the response body, headers and status within a single test.
 If you do this, however, it's important to bear in mind that the first expectation to fail will short circuit the others by default.
-You'll want to put the expectations that provide the best feedback on what went wrong first.
+So you'll want to put the expectations that provide the best feedback on what went wrong first.
 I've found the expectation on the status to be least useful, so always put this last.
 I'm usually most interested in the response body, so I'll put that first.